jurassix/react-examples/redux-distributed/presentation/slides/selectors.md

 );
 ```

-This is a straw man example.
-But in my experience it's very representative of actual code you would right or review.

-What's the problem here?
+__What's the problem here?__

-Our state is simple, our selector is simple, however, our component is forced to handle the business logic of transforming data into it's presentational form.
+Our state is simple, our selector is simple, however, our component is forced to handle the business logic of transforming data into it's __presentational form__.

-This last part is critical... _Think about data in it's Presentational form._ You should try to make your Components should be the dumbest part of application.
+_We need to think about data in it's Presentational form._

+You should try to make your Components should be the _dumbest_ part of the application.

 #### Single Responsibility Principal

-Components should be functions of their properties and nothing more.
+ - Components should be functions of their properties and nothing more.
+  - `f(x) = y`

-Selectors are responsible for transforming state into presentational forms.
+ - Selectors are responsible for transforming state into presentational forms.

-Establishing good patterns is crucial to efficient code reviews.
-If the reviewer knows where to expect the Business Logic to be but sees somewhere else, a natural conversation happens.
+ - Establishing good patterns is crucial to efficient code reviews.
+  - If the reviewer knows where to expect the Business Logic to be but sees somewhere else, a natural conversation happens.

 ### Refactor